HNx1/pyStats/README.md

 # sparseStats

-- Implementations of various statistical learning methods, using close to pure python
+- Implementations of various stats/learning methods, using close to pure python

 ## List of methods to date